Skip to content

 Technically, you are a minority shareholder if you have less than 50% of voting rights in a company.
 Hence, any one shareholder with more than 50% of voting rights has broad powers to appoint and remove directors and approve shareholder measures that only require more than 50% of the votes.

-Consequently, the law requires shareholders with 25% or more voting rights to register as a person of significant control.
-In practice, these shareholders can block special resolutions.
-Special resolutions require the approval of 75% or more shareholders to make fundamental changes to the company.
-Therefore, if a shareholder has 25% or more votes, they can defeat significant proposals.
+In practice, shareholders with more than 25% of the shares can block special resolutions.
+Special resolutions require the approval of shareholders holding 75% or more of the shares to make fundamental changes to the company.
+Therefore, if a shareholder has more than 25% of the votes, they can defeat significant proposals.

 Most company law disputes arise when one or more shareholders with more than 75% of the voting rights act in such a way as to impinge upon the rights of the other shareholders.
 As a result, the law has evolved to protect shareholders with less than 25% of voting rights in a company.